lpan/lpan.github.io/_posts/2017-08-19-what-i-learnt-from-viw.md

 # Introduction

 It is all about working with constraints.
-In C, it is hard to find recipes for stuffs that you want to do.
+In C, it is hard to find recipes for stuff that you want to do.
 Libraries and frameworks like Redux that force you to employ a particular design pattern simply do not exist.
 As a result, when I was working on `viw`, I was forced to make many seemingly trivial decisions on my own: `when do I trigger an update to the UI?`, `how should I categorize those functions?`, `how should I name this file?`.
-As I am adding more features to the project, I have to constantly refactor, change internal APIs and move stuffs around.
+As I am adding more features to the project, I have to constantly refactor, change internal APIs and move stuff around.

 Here are two big refactorings I have done: